ember-modifier/ember-modifier/README.md

 comes along with much more _control_.

 As with functional modifiers, the lifecycle hooks of class modifiers are _tracked_.
-When they run, they any values they access will be added to the modifier, and the modifier will update if any of those values change.
+When they run, then any values they access will be added to the modifier, and the modifier will update if any of those values change.

 #### Generating a Class Modifier